Intelligent-Systems-MSc/Music-genre-classification/README.md

 * Data splits into test and train are performed using spltit_dataset.py script.
 ### Usage
  To generate the spectrograms and the data splits, do as follows :
- * Download GTZAN dataset from [here](http://opihi.cs.uvic.ca/sound/genres.tar.gz).
- * Unzip the dataset and move the files to the `data` directory.
+ * Run the "download_extract_GTZAN" file depending on your system to download the dataset and extract it.
  * Run the following command :
 ```bash
 python create_spectrograms.py --audio_files_path=data/genres --dataset_path=data/dataset/